Irish Mythology | The Sacred Fires

 Press ‘play’ on the video above and be soothed by the mesmeric sounds of fire as you read this post.

 There’s something hypnotic and beguiling about watching golden flames leap, fanning your face with melting warmth, whilst the hiss and pop as they consume their fuel, fills your ears, and clouds of fragrant wood-smoke drift around you… the experience of fire is quite a feast for the senses.
 A fire can be soothing and relaxing, or mesmerising and exciting, or uncontrollable and frightening.

 Our ancestors were well aware of the effects of fire.
 Mastering this element had changed their lives, yet was fraught with danger.
 Homes were temporary affairs, constructed of degradable substances such as wood and thatch, and thus highly flammable.
 Even the landscape could be destroyed by the application of fire, or it could be revitalised.

-Observing how fire consumed the living, and yet how new life sprang from the ashes, it’s no wonder that legends such as that of the phoenix were born.
+Observing how fire consumed the living, and yet how new life sprang from the ashes, it’s no wonder that, around the world, legends such as that of the phoenix were born.

 And of course, the greatest fire of them all was that which rode through the sky each day, governing the seasons, separating day from night, bringing warmth and light to nurture seeds in the earth, and life from the womb.

-For example, from Victorian times, Lugh Lamhada was thought to be a sun god, because the Proto-Indo-European root of his name leuk means ‘flashing light’, and thus he is often surrounded by solar imagery.
+In Victorian times, scholars described Lugh Lamhada as a sun god, because the Proto-Indo-European root of his name leuk means ‘flashing light’, and thus he is often surrounded by solar imagery.

 However, in some parts of Ireland, thunderstorms are referred to as battles between Lugh and Balor, which would imply that he was actually a storm god.
 This fits more appropriately with the flashing light interpretation of his name, which perhaps more correctly could mean ‘lightning flash’.